 - Don’t carry around large sums of money – having wads of cash makes you more conspicuous and could make you a target for thieves

-- Try not to seem like a tourist – being loud, looking lost, dressing like a tourist… All this may attract attention.
-Be discreet, walk purposefully and take cues from the way that people around you are dressed; try to blend in
+- Try not to seem like a tourist – being loud, looking lost, dressing like a tourist… all no beuno

 - Be careful when taking money out of ATMs – people have been attacked using them.
-Inside banks is best, and avoid using them at night
+Inside banks are best and avoid using them at night

-- Be wary of pickpockets – they operate in busy areas, on public transport and at train and bus stations
+- Be wary of pickpockets – they operate in the usual busy areas

 - Only use registered taxi companies – more on this later, but you need to be aware that they can be sketchy

-- Don’t get involved with drugs – even having a small amount can land you in prison for 15 years.
-Even being in the company of someone using drugs could get you arrested.
-Don’t exacerbate a major problem of this region
+- Don’t get involved with drugs – even having a small amount can land you in prison for 15 years

 - Learn some Spanish before you go – a few phrases will help read menus, ask for directions, and generally get around